-On 17 November 2020, Planon will host a webinar together with Verdantix explaining how facility management service providers can successfully meet their business objectives and customer expectations by using data and technology.
+In this webinar Planon and Verdantix explain how facility management service providers can successfully meet their business objectives and customer expectations by using data and technology.

 For many facility management service providers, embracing technology and digitalising their business is nothing new.
 However, some still struggle to automate complex operations.
 If these service providers want to professionalise their maintenance management processes, there are three key questions they need to ask themselves.

 - Who are our clients?

 - Who does the work?

 The answers to these questions will help service providers define the next steps towards a digitalised and automated maintenance process.
 This ultimately creates efficiencies, saves money, increases customer satisfaction, and encourages business innovation.
 Let’s take a closer look at each of these three questions.

 What do we offer?